Stats Perform

-Stats Perform (formerly STATS, LLC and STATS, Inc.) is a sports data and analytics company formed through the combination of Stats and Perform.
+Stats Perform (formerly STATS, LLC and STATS, Inc.) is a British sports AI company formed through the merger of Stats and Perform.
 The company is involved in sports data collection and predictive analysis for use across various sports sectors including professional team performance, digital, media, broadcast and betting.
-The company has also been increasingly involved in artificial intelligence and machine learning.
+The company began investing in AI in 2015.

 Its clients include media outlets, sports leagues and teams, fantasy sports and sports betting services.
-As of 2014, the company covered 83,000 events annually from over 300 leagues and competitions.
+As of 2023, the company covers 500,000+ matches and 3,900 competitions annually and produces an infinite number of datapoints per game.

-Stats Perform is headquartered in London with other office locations in Amsterdam, Chicago, Limerick, Aveiro, Buenos Aires, Castelfranco Veneto, Beijing, Bangalore, Chennai, Düsseldorf, Graz, Istanbul, Katowice, Kuala Lampur, Madrid, Nice, Paris, Prague, Sao Paulo, and Sydney.
-In addition to their offices, Stats Perform have full-time staff all over the globe operating in local markets including Cape Town, Dubai, Seoul, Tokyo, and more.

 History

 STATS, Inc. was founded in April 1981 by John Dewan, who became the company's CEO.
-The company name is an acronym for "Sports Team Analysis and Tracking Systems".
+The company name is an acronym for "Sports Team Analysis and Tracking Systems."
 STATS was an outgrowth of the grassroots non-profit Project Scoresheet, a volunteer network created to collect baseball statistics.

 Perform Group was originally formed in 2007 via the merger of Premium TV Limited and Inform Group.
 It was originally involved in content distribution, subscription, advertising and sponsorship, and technology and production.

 In 2013, Perform Group acquired Opta Sports.
-Opta was founded in 1996 and remains part of Stats Perform.
+Opta Index Limited was founded in 1996 and remains part of Stats Perform.
+Its purpose is to analyse Premier League football matches and was contracted by Sky Sports for their television broadcasts of the 1996–97 season.
+The following season, Opta became the official statistics provider for the league itself and became sponsored by Carling.
+The company was sold to Perform Group in 2013 for £40 million and remains part of Stats Perform.
+Today the Opta brand, its stats and Opta AI predictions are seen in sports media all over the world.

 In 2019, Stats merged with Perform Content following its sale to parent company Vista Equity Partners.